allen-alfred-beato/allen-alfred-beato/README.md

-# 👋 Hi, I'm [Your Name]!
+# 👋 Hi, I'm Allen Alfred Beato!

 Welcome to my GitHub profile!
-I'm an **aspiring Software Developer** and a recent graduate with a **Bachelor of Science in Information Technology**.
+I'm an **Software Developer** and a recent graduate with a **Bachelor of Science in Information Technology**.
 This is where I share my personal and academic projects, learn new technologies, and continue growing as a developer.

 ## 💡 About Me
 - 🎓 Fresh graduate passionate about backend development and building real-world solutions